iodepo/odis-arch/book/thematics/depth/index.md

 ## Introduction

-This document, in draft form,  presents approaches for the representation of depth in schema.org and gepSPARQL, via WKT, to aid in the discovery and filtering of resources of interest based on depth.
+This document, in draft form,  presents approaches for the representation of depth in schema.org and gepSPARQL, via WKT, to aid in the broad and domain-neutral discovery and filtering of resources of interest based on depth.

 ## Scope

-The goal is to provide guidance to publishers of metadata records focused on the representation of depth and elevation values that can be used for the discovery and filtering of metadata records.
+The goal is to provide guidance to publishers of metadata records focused on the representation of depth and elevation values (used interchangeably unless otherwise noted, noting that values may be inverted) that can be used for the discovery and filtering of metadata records in a domain- and discipline-agnostic manner for more global utility.

-> It should be noted this is not focused on the representation of depth/elevation in data records, which is more
+> It should be noted this guidance is not focused on the representation of depth/elevation in subject data records (i.e. data records of primary interest to an agent), which is typically
-> a focus of each given domain.
-It is a way to represent those values in the metadata.
+> a domain-specific concern.
+This guidance is concerned with a way to represent those values in the metadata intended for global interoperability.

-We will address two areas for the representation of depth.
+We will address two forms of depth representation.
+The first is a positioning claim: it associates depth metadata to an entire resource, such as the point, collection of points, or lines that describe the entire depth range a dataset pertains to.
+These values should be associated with spatial metadata for the orthogonal plane (x,y, latitude, longitude, and similar measures) for full spatial positioning of a resource's relevance or applicability.

-Depth can be spatial, like Place, or part of the measured variables both depending on whether the author is making a positioning claim or reporting a result.
+The second form is the reporting of a result, such as a series of depth measurements taken by a device.
+These should be represented as a measured or calculated variable within an appropriate metadata component.

-So these two approaches can be summarized as:
+These two approaches can be summarized as:

 1) Where depth is a spatial property on some geometry associated with the resource.
 2) Where depth is expressed in a variable measured.

 Note that a resource might have multiple depth values, say min and max, with multiple variables measured.
 It might also then have some other depth associated with the geometry or a spatial feature associated with the resource.
+In each case, depth may be accurately and interoperably expressed, as shown below.

 ### Depth WKT Open GeoSpatial Consortium (OGC) Encoding